12 Easy Ways To Relax (And Why It's So Important For Your Back)

 For a more detailed description of the progressive muscle relaxation technique click here.

-And to get an idea of what this might look like in practice take a look at the video below:
+And to get an idea of what this might look like in practice take a look at the video above.

 The good thing about progressive muscle relaxation is that it's not just a good relaxation technique.

-As it has also been shown to reduce perception of pain, stress and improve the general well-being of people with chronic lower back pain.
+As it has also been shown to reduce the perception of pain, stress, and improve the general well-being of people with chronic lower back pain.

 So definitely a good technique to have in your armoury in the fight against back pain.